asqwerty666/asqwerty666/README.md

 - *20221118*

 Wrong again.
 Sometimes, I want to pass the data and storage it as a json.
 Sometimes I want to pass a file and storage it as is.
 So, I need to define two separate functions *xput_res_file()* and *xput_res_data()*.
 The first one is simpler and receive the file (could be a json, a pdf , a gif) and where to storage it.
-The later just get a *hash* with the data and build the XNAT json beforestorage it.
+The later just get a *hash* with the data and build the XNAT json before to storage it.

 ---